conor-mccaffrey/numpy_random/README.md

 Simple Random Data (sequences and arrays, real values, choice and bytes function) Permutation function

+Describe each section with plots and descriptive stats.

 # References to use

 1.  https://numpy.org/doc/stable/reference/random/index.html